Accelerating Economic Mobility

 Leadership

-Betty Garger is the President and CEO of Junior Achievement of New York; and Gary Kozlowski, Partner at EY, is the Board Chair.
+Betty Garger is the President and CEO of Junior Achievement of New York; and Gary Kozlowski, Partner at Crowe LLP, is the Board Chair.
 The Board of Directors is comprised of JA New York partner companies representing a variety of industries throughout New York City, Long Island and the Lower Hudson Valley.
 The Executive Committee consists of eleven members who form the leadership of the board and oversee five committees that ensure the organization's success.

 Proven Success